-myhrtoolkit also has functionality for managing employees who have a variable working pattern.
-See this guide for details about this.
+Myhrtoolkit also has functionality for managing employees who have a variable working pattern.
+See our variable hours guide for details about this.

-Amending an employee’s part-time % can be done by managers and controllers.
-The page can be found by navigating any of:
+Amending an employee’s part-time % can be done by Managers and Controllers.
+The page can be found by navigating to either:

 On returning to the ‘Hours status’ page, you will see the employee’s current status is highlighted in red.